giantswarm/docs/src/content/getting-started/prepare-your-provider-account/vmware-vsphere/_index.md

 ## Virtual machine templates

 To provision the virtual machines (VMs) for the cluster nodes, Giant Swarm needs permissions to upload `VM templates` to vCenter Server.
-The templates use a convention with the Linux distribution and Kubernetes version on the name (e.g., `flatcar-stable-3815.2.1-kube-v1.25.16`).
+The templates use a convention with the Linux distribution and Kubernetes version on the name (for example `flatcar-stable-3815.2.1-kube-v1.25.16`).

 <!-- Xavier here we dont have to mention anything about the VM sizing? -->